Comparing OSRM vs Valhalla for retail catchment analysis

 Production-Ready Python Implementation

-The following implementation isolates parameter divergence, enforces strict coordinate validation, and standardizes response parsing for retail site evaluation workflows.
-It includes retry logic, timeout handling, and Shapely-based polygon validation to ensure downstream GIS compatibility.
+The following implementation enforces strict coordinate validation, standardizes response parsing for retail site evaluation workflows, and includes retry logic and Shapely-based polygon validation.

 import requests